RRICHARRD/RRICHARRD/README.md

   <a href="https://postgresql.org"><img src="https://github.com/RRICHARRD/RRICHARRD/blob/master/tech-logos/postgresql.png" alt="postgresql-logo" width="50"/></a>
 </p>

-#### Credits

-C - Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](http://www.flaticon.com/).<br />
-Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.
-Other names may be trademarks of their respective owners.<br />
-This HTML5 logo is licensed under [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).<br />
-Git Logo by [Jason Long](https://twitter.com/jasonlong) is licensed under the [Creative Commons Attribution 3.0 Unported License.](https://creativecommons.org/licenses/by/3.0/).<br />
-Spring is a trademark of Pivotal Software, Inc. in the U.S. and other countries. <br />

 <!--
 **RRICHARRD/RRICHARRD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.